Supplements that support breast health

 Optimal levels of magnesium can be achieved through supplementation, or transdermally by taking a bath in 2 cups of Epson salts or by applying magnesium oil to the skin.
 Acceptable forms of magnesium supplements include Magnesium Glycinate, or Magnesium L-Threonate.

-Avoiding inorganic calcium supplements
+Avoid elemental calcium supplements

 Inorganic or “elemental” calcium supplements (such as found in calcium carbonate and calcium citrate supplements) are made from limestone which is not bound to the natural co-factors such as amino acids, lipids and glyconutrients, meaning that they do not allow the body to utilize the calcium in a biologically appropriate manner.
 Lacking the appropriate delivery system, the calcium may end up going to places you do not want it, such as ectopic calcifications.
 The breasts are uniquely susceptible to ectopic calcifications, which is why doctors use diagnostic x-rays devices such as mammograms in order to locate them.
-Due to the fact that the hydroxylapatitate crystals found in malignant breast tissue may act as a trigger that induces cell proliferation, it is possible that certain breast calcifications may actually be the cause and not just an effect of the tumorous lesions that are found there.
+Due to the fact that the hydroxylapatitate crystals found in malignant breast tissue may act as a trigger that induces cell proliferation, it is also possible that certain breast calcifications may actually be the cause and not just an effect of the tumorous lesions that are found there.
 This may also explain why women who have the highest bone density through calcium supplementation also have up to 300% higher incidence of developing malignant breast cancers.
-Read more here.
+Read more about this here.